zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 capabilities.

 As developers, we want to make sure the code we write is efficient and elegant.
 Oftentimes, optimizing for one optimizes for the other.
-The way we're going to set up our pallet up to achieve elegance and efficiency will be to break-up the "heavy lifting" dispatchable functions into private helper functions.
+The way we're going to set up our pallet up to optimize for both will be to break-up the "heavy lifting" dispatchable functions into private helper functions.
 This improves code readability and reusability too.
 As we'll see, we can create private functions which can be called by multiple dispatchable functions without compromizing on security.
+In fact, building this way can be considered an additive security feauture.

 :::info
 Check out [this how-to guide](docs/basics/basic-pallet-integration/) about writing and using helper functions to learn more.
 :::

-In the next section, we'll go over what implementing this approach looks like.
-For our immediate purposes, let's paint the big picture of what this means for the logical flow of our pallet:
+Before jumping into implementing this approach, let's first paint the big picture of what combining dispatchables and helper functions looks like:

-**`create_kitty`**
+**`create_kitty`** (dispatchable function)

 - check the origin is signed
 - generate a random hash with the signing account
 - create a new Kitty object using the random hash
 - call a private `mint()` function
-- increment the nonce using `increment_nonce()` from Part II
+- increment the nonce using `increment_nonce()` from [Part II](/create-kitties)

-**`mint`**
+**`mint`** (private helper function)

 - check that the Kitty doesn't already exist
 - update storage with the new Kitty ID (for all Kitties and for the owner's account)